Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Introduction

+Due to the different maturity of the technologies and the various possibilities to implement them, the power consumption numbers given are merely indicative.
+While sub-6 GHz low-power cellular repeater products on the market (not network-controlled) may consume as little as 10~W, an \ac{AP} will consume significantly more due to the required processing capabilities and backhaul interface.
+The low power consumption potential of \ac{RIS} yields a number at least an order of magnitude less than that of repeaters and \acp{AP}.
+With \ac{RF} switch-based \ac{RIS} elements, the power consumption will be dominated by the \ac{RIS} control and switch driver circuitry~\cite{ris-power}, which may be further optimized and tailored for the application.

-Comparing repeaters and \acp{RIS}, repeaters are easy to deploy due to their small form factor.
-Training or significant control signaling is not required.
-While bringing the same benefits as the repeater, a \ac{RIS} has a much larger form factor, requires significant control signaling, and incurs significant overhead for training and configuration. \acp{RIS} are not designed to be deployed densely and are heavily dependent on the physical environment.
-As a first-order approximation, in order to achieve the same signal (power) amplification, say $A$, as a repeater, a \ac{RIS} would require $\sqrt{A}$ unit cells.
-For example, to replace a 60-dB gain repeater, a \ac{RIS} would need in the order of $31\times 31 \approx 1000$ unit cells (for the sake of simplicity, we ignore the directivity of patch antenna patterns here).
-Furthermore, to get the macro diversity, one would need many distributed units, which appears challenging with \acp{RIS}.
+The advantages of deploying repeaters or \acp{RIS}, compared to extra \acp{AP}, are that neither phase synchronization nor backhaul is needed.
+While having these benefits in common, \acp{RIS} have however drawbacks in comparison repeaters: it has a much larger form factor, requires significant control signaling, and incurs significant training and configuration overhead.
+Furthermore, a passive, or semi-passive \ac{RIS} would not be nearly as band-selective as a repeater, which can be frequency-selective down to the level of a single channel.
+An active \ac{RIS}, which could amplify signals, could act similar as a repeater but due to regulatory requirements it would likely require a large number of expensive components to filter the signal.
+As a first-order approximation, to achieve the same signal amplification as a repeater, a [passive] \ac{RIS} would require a number of unit cells equal to the square root of the repeater (power) gain.
+To replace a 60-dB gain repeater, a \ac{RIS} would need in the order of 31~\texttimes~31~\mytexttilde~1000 unit cells (for simplicity, we ignore the directivity of the patch antenna patterns here).
+Furthermore, to obtain the macro diversity, one would need many distributed units, which appears challenging with \acp{RIS}.
+Challenges with incorporating \acp{RIS} into cellular networks were discussed in~\cite{ris-challenges}, including a simulated comparison to \acp{NCR}, showing a performance gain in terms of spectral efficiency to the latter.